dsambrano/good_coding_practices/modeling.md

 By design, the model’s formula describes the magnitude for the effects, whether they be linear, exponential, etc.
 Together, these features help improved the scientific discourse around emotion and decision making.
 -->

-## What Even is a Computational Model

-A computational Model is just a mathematical equation, serving as a hypothesis, for some psychological phenomenon.
-We use models all the time.
-Most commonly with the linear model in regression.
-A computational model just adds flexibility in that it is not predefined so you can adjust it to your specific situations.
-So you can make allow it have some non linearity or have only partial linearity.

 ### My First Model